2 week North Island itinerary and travel guide

 The nearest town is Ohakune, but you can find plenty of accommodation in the villages or rural areas around the park.

-Day 9: Tongariro to Wellington
+Day 9: Whanganui

 Day 11-12: New Plymouth and Taranaki